 Water is the lifeblood of an aquaponics system.
 It is the medium through which plants and fish receive all the essential nutrients and oxygen requirements.
-To correctly manage an aquaponics system, it is necessary that every aquaponics grower understand the basic water chemistry to get the most out of plants, fish, and bacteria.
+To correctly manage an aquaponics system, it is necessary that every aquaponics grower understands the basic water chemistry to get the most out of plants, fish, and bacteria.
 This article will discuss the five key water quality parameters and the factors that are important to the health and performance of fish, plants, and bacteria in an aquaponics system.

 The Water Quality Parameters for Aquaponics